sebhildebrandt/koa-ip-geo/README.md

 ```

 >**Notes:**
 > In the previous examples you saw just a single string or an array as a parameter passsed to the middleware.
-For simplicity, in this case this will be interpreted as a 'whiteList'-parameter.
+For simplicity, in this case this will be interpreted as a 'whiteListIP'-parameter.
 This would be the 'correct' was for specifiing the whitelist-parameter

 ```
 app.use(ipGeo({